camlp5/pa_ppx_migrate/README.md

 ## Tests and Examples

-This project ships with a simple example of an AST migration (the one explained below) in the directory `test` as well as a full set of migrations for the Ocaml AST in the directory `pa_ocaml_migrate_parsetree`.
-Both are built as part of the standard build procedure.
+This project ships with simple examples of AST migration (the one explained below) in the directory `test`.

 # How it works: A slightly long-winded explanation

-If you think about it, `ppx_deriving.map` isn't so different from what we need for `ocaml-migrate-parsetree`.
+If you think about it, `ppx_deriving.map` isn't so different from what we need to migrate OCaml's AST from version-to-version.
 And with 11 versions of the Ocaml AST so far, maybe it's worth thinking about how to automate more of the task.
 Also, since so much of it is type-structure-driven, one would think that it would be an excellent opportunity to apply PPX rewriting technology.  **Indeed, one might think that a good test of PPX rewriting, is the ability to automate precisely such tasks.**

 So what's hard about this migration task?
 Here are some issues (maybe there are more):
 1. the types are slightly differently-organized in different versions of the AST.
 Type might move from one module to another.